Beritha-n12/womxchange_e_commerce/README.md

 https://www.figma.com/design/wYnkMmCRsebWESppOOi9Uo/WomXchange-Rwanda?node-id=0-1&t=7OiUIMFwJMCC3vBf-1

 ## System Architecture Overview
-The WomXchange Rwanda platform is built using Node.js for the backend, React for the frontend, and PostgreSQL as the database.
+The WomXchange Rwanda platform is built using Node.js for the backend, React for the frontend, and Prisma as ORM (Object-Relational Mapper) to manage and interact with the PostgreSQL database in a clean, type-safe way.
 These components work together to deliver an interactive, responsive e-commerce experience.

 ## Frontend Layer (React)
 The React frontend is responsible for the user interface (UI) where users (both buyers and sellers) interact with the platform.
 The React frontend communicates with the Node.js backend through API calls.

 ## Key Pages:
-1. Homepage: Displays featured products, product categories, and promotions.
+1. Homepage: Displays featured products, product categories, seller list, language switch , userprofile, cart, about, and contact.

 2. Product Listing Page: Shows products with filtering and sorting options.